namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 8/16/23
+- Have most of it ready so I set up a meeting for this afternoon to discuss a few things

 ### 8/15/23
-- Tested everything on GETS this morning, found one small thing for 1594 - everything else is good
+- Tested latest stories on GETS and fixed bugs as I found them
-- Gonna fix that issue this morning
-- Then go back to 1458
+- Went back to 1458 to implement the merge engine HTML components

 ### 8/14/23
 - Implemented the graph preview dialog to Perform FHAs - 1594